There is no “one size fits all” to a Disney World Vacation. But, you can learn from our mistakes, so you can have a better vacation.

 Did you know that you can watch Happily Ever After from the Polynesian?
 It’s right next to Magic Kingdom and there are speakers to listen to the music, so while it’s not exactly the same as standing right in front of Cinderella’s Castle, it’s a good alternative if you want to avoid the crowds.

 Did you know that there is an entrance to Animal Kingdom inside Rainforest Cafe?
 If the lines at the entrance to the park is too long, consider checking inside Rainforest Cafe to see how many people are standing in line to get into the park.
+We did that during our latest trip to Animal Kingdom and we were the ONLY ONES IN LINE!

 Not Expecting The Unexpected